-For example, the lifter would take the barbell off the rack and perform 2 reps, take a 20 second rest, perform 2 reps, take a 20 second rest, perform 2 reps and then rest for 3 minutes before the next cluster set.
+For example, the lifter would take the barbell off the rack and perform 2 reps, take a 20-second rest, perform 2 reps, take a 20-second rest, perform 2 reps and then rest for 3 minutes before the next cluster set.

-Cluster sets allow the lifter to maximise the weight being lifted for a given set range.
+Cluster sets allow the lifter to maximize the weight being lifted for a given set range.
 For example, a lifter might perform 4×6 at 75% of their 1RM, or 4x(3×2) at 85% of their 1RM.

 An ascending pyramid is where you perform a light weight for high reps before increasing the weight and reducing the reps.
 For example, 12 reps at 60%, 10 reps at 70%, 8 reps at 75%, 6 reps at 80%, 4 reps at 85%, 2 reps at 90%.